hpehl/hpehl.github.com/source/_posts/2013-05-17-web-components.markdown

 The `v-card` implementation uses its own CSS styles and markup.
 Thanks to Shadow DOM they don't conflict with the host page.
 The data for the business card is pulled from the host page using the `<content>` element and CSS selectors.
-Finally the call to `Polymer.register(this);` takes care of all the polyfill magic to make this work accross all modern browsers.
+Finally the call to `Polymer.register(this)` takes care of all the polyfill magic to make this work accross all modern browsers.

 ```html